Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Predictive Uncertainty in NLG

 To obtain concrete uncertainty measures, we need to make two specific assumptions \citep{Schweighofer:24}.
 First, we have to define the predictive distribution used to sample output sequences.
-Following \citet{Aichberger:24}, we assume that we use a single, given ``off-the-shelf'' language model with parameters $\Bw$ to sample output sequences $\By' \sim p(\By' \mid \Bx, \Bw)$.
-This assumption is implicitly employed by other works as well \citep{Kuhn:23, Fadeeva:24} and is intuitively reasonable, as our primary concern is the uncertainty of outputs from a specific language model.
-Thus, we consider the expected score over possible output sequences under the predictive distribution of the given language model

-quantifying how well the predictive distribution of the given language model aligns with the true predictive distribution, capturing predictive uncertainty.
-Second, we have to define how the true model is being approximated.
-We consider a Bayesian approximation of the true model, i.e. consider each possible language model $\tilde\Bw$ according to its posterior probability $p(\tilde\Bw \mid \cD)$ \citep{Schweighofer:23a, Schweighofer:23b}.
-Thus, we perform a posterior expectation over the expected score:

-The resulting Eq.~\eqref{eq:expected_score_3} can be additively decomposed into an entropy term and a divergence term \citep{Gneiting:07, Kull:15}:
+Following \citet{Aichberger:24}, we we use a single, \emph{given} language model with parameters $\Bw$ to sample output sequences $\By' \sim p(\By' \mid \Bx, \Bw)$.
+This assumption is also used in other works \citep{Kuhn:23, Fadeeva:24, Farquhar:24} and is intuitively reasonable, since our main concern is the uncertainty of the output of a specific language model.
+Thus, we consider the expected score for possible output sequences under the predictive distribution of the given language model, denoted as $\EXP_{p(\By' \mid \Bx, \Bw)}\!\left[ \SCORE ( p(\By \mid \Bx, \Bw^*), \By' ) \right]$.
+This quantifies how well the predictive distribution of the given language model aligns with the true predictive distribution, capturing predictive uncertainty.
+Second, we have to define how the true model is approximated.
+We consider a Bayesian approximation of the true model, i.e., each possible language model $\tilde\Bw$ according to its posterior probability $p(\tilde\Bw \mid \cD)$ \citep{Schweighofer:23a, Schweighofer:23b}.
+Thus, we perform a posterior expectation over the expected score $\EXP_{p(\tilde\Bw \mid \cD)}\!\left[ \EXP_{p(\By' \mid \Bx, \Bw)}\!\left[ \SCORE ( p(\By \mid \Bx, \tilde\Bw), \By' ) \right] \right]$, which can be additively decomposed into an entropy and a divergence term \citep{Gneiting:07, Kull:15}:

-The expected score over possible output sequences $y'$ and language models $\tilde\Bw$ captures the \emph{total} uncertainty of the given language model.
+The expected score over possible output sequences $\By'$ and language models $\tilde\Bw$ captures the \emph{total} uncertainty of the \emph{given} language model.
 The entropy term reflects \emph{aleatoric} uncertainty, which quantifies the inherent stochasticity of generating output sequences with a given language model \citep{Aichberger:24}.
-The divergence term reflects \emph{epistemic} uncertainty, which quantifies the uncertainty due to lack of knowledge about the true language model parameters, arising from limited data or model capacity \citep{Houlsby:11, Gal:16thesis, Malinin:19thesis, Huellermeier:21}.
-Finally, we have not yet specified the proper socring rule $\SCORE$, which we will do in the following sections to derive the concrete measures of uncertainty.
+The divergence term reflects \emph{epistemic} uncertainty, which quantifies the uncertainty due to lack of knowledge about the true language model parameters arising from limited data \citep{Houlsby:11, Gal:16thesis, Malinin:19thesis, Huellermeier:21}.